-SECTION D: HIRING PROCESS FOR CERTIFICATED NON-SUPERVISORY PERSONNEL OTHER THAN TEACHERS.
+SECTION D: HIRING PROCESS FOR CERTIFICATED NON-SUPERVISORY PERSONNEL OTHER THAN TEACHERS

-1. Librarians and secondary counselors will have the same hiring process as provided for above.
-The hiring process for certificated non-supervisory personnel other than teachers, librarians and secondary counselors (i.e., speech/language pathologists, occupational and physical therapists, school psychologists and nurses) will be the same as that outlined with the following exception:
+- 1. Librarians and secondary counselors will have the same hiring process as provided for above.
+The hiring process for certificated non-supervisory personnel other than teachers, librarians and secondary counselors (i.e., speech/language pathologists, occupational and physical therapists, school psychologists and nurses) will be the same as that outlined with the following exception: - a.

-- a.
 A hiring team will be assembled.
 The hiring team will include staff from the supervising department in central administration, staff from buildings who are performing similar professional tasks, and other staff who are knowledgeable about the requirements of the position. - b.
 The hiring team will submit three candidates in order of preference to the director of the supervising department.
 If none of the candidates referred by the hiring team are found suitable for the position, the director of the supervising department must explain to the hiring team why the information discovered in checking references makes one of the candidates unsuitable for the position.
 In that case, the department must request three additional recommendations from the hiring team.
 If the pool contains no candidates who meet the criteria specified for the vacancy, the position must be reopened.

-SECTION E: MID-YEAR TRANSFERS
+SECTION E: TRANSFER AND MID-YEAR TRANSFERS

-- 1. Employees who accept a position in the spring for the following school year must remain in the new position for the entire year. - 2.
-Employees may apply and be selected for a stipend position at any time of year if it constitutes a promotional opportunity. - 3.
-Mid-year transfers can only occur in secondary schools at the semester break. - 4.
+- 1. Voluntary transfers: - a.
+For building based positions, voluntary transfers end on August 1 of each year, unless the two principals waive the deadline. - b.
+Building based staff hired to central office positions after August 1st may not transfer to the central office until the building-based assignment is staffed.
+If the building-based assignment is not filled, the transfer will be effective by no later than 60 days after the hire date.
+At any time, the principal may waive these requirements and allow the transfer even if the position is unfilled.
+Stipends will be paid retroactively to the original hire date. - 2.
+Employees who accept a position in the spring for the following school year must remain in the new position for the entire year. - 3.
+Employees may apply and be selected for a stipend position at any time of year if it constitutes a promotional opportunity. - 4.
+Mid-year transfers can only occur in secondary schools at the semester break. - 5.
 Internal candidates currently teaching in an elementary position may apply for such positions advertised after October 1.
 If an internal candidate accepts a position, but a mid-year transfer is not agreed upon by their current principal, that position will be filled by a one (1) year contract teacher.
 The recommended internal candidate will be placed into that position (or another position at that school with the same category or categories) the following year.
 The one (1) year teacher filling this position would not be retained and the position will not be advertised again.
-If funding shortfalls reduce positions and no position in the category is available, the recommended candidate will remain in his/her current position and will not displace a less senior teacher from the school. - 5.
-A mid-year transfer may occur if the employee, SEA and SPS mutually agree to such transfer.
+If funding shortfalls reduce positions and no position in the category is available, the recommended candidate will remain in their current position and will not displace a less senior teacher from the school.

+6. A mid-year transfer may occur if the employee, SEA and SPS mutually agree to such transfer.
 Ordinarily, these transfers should occur within two (2) weeks.